-- (I) The maximum mileage charge that may be assessed for a non-consensual tow of a motor vehicle with a GVWR of less than 10,000 pounds is \$3.80 per mile that the motor vehicle is towed. - (II) Fuel surcharge.
-The maximum mileage charge shall be adjusted monthly by the Public Utilities Commission by setting a fuel surcharge.
-The surcharge shall be based on the United States Department of Energy "weekly retail on-highway diesel prices" for the Rocky Mountain region using the price per gallon of \$2.60 as the base rate.
-The adjustment shall provide a one-percent increase in the mileage rate for every ten-cent increase in fuel cost, or a one-percent decrease in the mileage rate for every ten-cent decrease in fuel cost, but in no event decreasing below the base rate. - (III) The maximum mileage that may be charged for a nonconsensual tow for a motor vehicle with a GVWR of less than 10,000 pounds is 12 miles for tows within ten miles of either side of U.S. Interstate Highway 25, and 16.5 miles for mountain areas and eastern plains communities which lie farther than ten miles from U.S. Interstate Highway 25. - (ge) Storage for nonconsensual tows. - (I) Storage charges shall not exceed the following rates based on a 24-hour period or any portion of a 24-hour period, or for any portion of a calendar day after the first 48 hours following the 48th hour of storage: - (A) \$30.00 for motor vehicles having a GVWR of less than 10,000 pounds; - (B) \$37.00 for motor vehicles having a GVWR of 10,000 pounds or more; or - (C) in lieu of subparagraphs (A) and (B), and at the option of the towing carrier, storage may be charged according to the motor vehicle's length, including the tongue of a trailer, at \$1.50 per foot or portion thereof. - (II) Storage charges shall not be charged, collected, or retained for any day in which garage keeper's liability insurance coverage is not kept in force. - (III) Storage charges for a nonconsensual tow may commence upon placing the motor vehicle in storage. - (IV) Maximum storage charges for abandoned motor vehicles.
-Unless a hold order has been placed on the motor vehicle by a court, district attorney, or law enforcement agency, or unless extenuating circumstances have prevented a towing carrier from complying with the notice requirements of § 42-4-2103, C.R.S., storage charges after the tow and storage of an abandoned motor vehicle subject to part 21 of title 42, C.R.S. shall not be accumulated beyond 120 days after the mailing date of the report required by § 42-4-2103(4), C.R.S.
+- (d) The maximum rates for a tow from a storage facility, when directed by a law enforcement officer who is performing an accident reconstruction or stolen vehicle investigation, are as follows: - (I) \$91.00 for one additional hookup; - (II) \$91.00 per hour waiting time; and - (III) mileage charges as provided in paragraph (b). - (e) Storage for nonconsensual tows. - (I) Storage charges may accrue from the time a motor vehicle is placed in storage and shall not exceed the following rates based on a 24-hour period or any portion of a 24-hour period: - (A) \$30.00 for motor vehicles having a GVWR of less than 10,000 pounds; - (B) \$37.00 for motor vehicles having a GVWR of 10,000 pounds or more; or - (C) in lieu of subparagraphs (A) and (B), and at the option of the towing carrier, storage may be charged according to the motor vehicle's length, including the tongue of a trailer, at \$1.50 per foot or portion thereof. - (D) For the purposes of this rule, the 24-hour time period commences when the motor vehicle enters the towing carrier's storage facility.
+The second day of storage, for the purposes of charges, shall not begin until 24 hours after the motor vehicle entered the towing carrier's storage facility. - (II) Storage charges shall not be charged, collected, or retained for any time during which garage keeper's liability insurance coverage is not kept in force. - (III) Maximum storage charges for abandoned motor vehicles towed from private property.
+Unless a hold order has been placed on the motor vehicle by a court, district attorney, or law enforcement agency, or unless extenuating circumstances have prevented a towing carrier from complying with the notice requirements of § 42-4-2103, C.R.S., s Storage charges after the tow and storage of an abandoned motor vehicle subject to Ppart 21 of Ttitle 42, C.R.S., shall not be accumulated beyond 120 days after the mailing date of the report required by § 42-4-2103(4), C.R.S. - (f) For a nonconsensual tow, the maximum additional charge for release of a motor vehicle from storage or access to a motor vehicle in storage at any time other than the towing carrier's business hours is \$66.00. - (g) Noncompliance.
+If a tow is performed, or storage is provided, in violation of state statute or Commission rules, the towing carrier shall not charge or retain any fees or charges for the services it performs.
+Any motor vehicle that is held in storage and that was towed without proper authorization shall be released to the owner, lienholder, or agent of the owner or lienholder without charge to the persons authorized in paragraph 6512(a).
+Any money collected must be returned to the owner, authorized operator, or authorized agent of the owner of thea motor vehicle.